jmunixusers/constitution/constitution.md

 - Vice-president
   - Preside over meetings in the absence of the President
-  - Schedule meetings/events with appropriate University offices
-  - Coordinate organization promotion and publicity of events
+  - Coordinate organization online projects, such as open-source repositories

 - Secretary
-  - Maintain an accurate record of all organization meetings and post for members
+  - Maintain an accurate record of business meetings
-  - Maintain membership directory
-  - Correspond when necessary with University administration and other recognized organizations
+  - Correspond with members and send meeting announcements

 - Treasurer
   - Maintain accurate record of organization transactions
-  - Collect dues if required
+  - Collect dues if required, and record membership roster
   - Develop organization budget and present to membership for ¾ vote
   - Cosign organization checks with President
   - Arrange fundraising opportunities for the organization

-  - Solicits additional funding if needed from the Student Government Association in conjunction with the President
+All officers are expected to help promote the organization around campus, and take on additional duties as necessary for the operation of the UUG, as determined by their fellow officers.

 Officers may be removed from office by ½ vote of the other officers and ¾ of the general membership if actions are deemed inappropriate by the membership.
-The officer is permitted to speak before the Executive Committee and the general membership about the charges made concerning his/her performance.
-The officer is not permitted to participate in the deliberation of the Executive Committee regarding the charges.

 ## Article V - Adviser

-The adviser shall be a full or part time faculty or staff member at James Madison University.
+The adviser shall be a faculty or staff member at James Madison University.
 The adviser will assume those responsibilities as outlined in this constitution and/or found in University Policy No. 3101 entitled "Faculty Advisers to Student Organizations."
 The adviser will be selected by a ½ vote of the Executive Committee and then presented to the general membership for a ¾ vote.
-Advisers not fulfilling responsibilities or abiding by the organization’s purpose may be removed from the position by a ½ vote of the Executive Committee.
+Advisers not fulfilling responsibilities or abiding by the organization's purpose may be removed from the position by a ½ vote of the Executive Committee.
 (List basic expectations the organization has of the adviser)

 ## Article VI - Meetings

 The organization shall hold regular (weekly) meetings during the academic term except when holidays, examination periods or other events make meeting impractical.
-Organization meeting day/time will be determined in the beginning of each semester by a ¾ vote of the general membership.
-Attendance at organization meetings is expected.
-If a member must miss a meeting, correspondence with the secretary is appreciated.
-A quorum shall consist of a simple majority of the membership plus two officers.
-Robert’s Rules of Order (newly revised) shall govern all meetings.
+Organization meeting day/time will be determined in the beginning of each semester by the officers, with advice from members.

-## Article VII - Finance

-The organization may establish reasonable dues that must be paid by all members.
-The amount of the dues will be determined in the beginning of the academic year by the Executive Committee and presented to the general membership for a ¾ vote.
-Dues must be paid by (enter week in semester).
-The treasurer shall maintain all financial records and shall cosign with the president for all organization transactions.

-## Article VIII - Hazing
+## Article VII - Hazing

 Unix Users Group, in keeping with JMU's expectations for a positive academic and social environment, unconditionally opposes hazing.
 No individual member of